 Musculoskeletal, pathological and neurological deficits

 In order to progress through the Physical Therapist Assistant Program, you must successfully achieve all affective, cognitive, and psychomotor objectives, achieve a grade of “C” or above in all program courses, a grade of “S” in all clinical practicums, and maintain a minimum GPA of 2.0 or higher.

 A state and national licensing examination is required upon completion of the two-year program.
 Upon successful completion of these exams, you will then be eligible to practice as a licensed Physical Therapist Assistant.

 We enjoy hearing from all of our former students.
 Stay in contact with us to remain informed about the program, profession, and opportunities available to alumni and PTA graduates.

 Do you have the desire to teach and mentor?
 We encourage you to serve as a Clinical Instructor in the clinical education component of our curriculum.
-Talk to the Academic Coordinator of Clinical Education Elizabeth Ordonez
+Talk to the Director of Clinical Education Elizabeth Ordonez

 or Clinical Liaison Cris Borbor

 today to get started.

 Get to know the industry and market for physical therapist assistants.
 Browse the info on the following sites for a closer look at the PTA profession.

 Transforming students’ lives and enriching our diverse community through academic excellence, innovation, and meaningful career opportunities.